 Courses required for the Bachelor of Social Work (BSW) degree include social work specific classes in human behavior, policy, research, practice, and field internships, as well as other closely aligned social sciences with the profession of social work.

-Complimentary minors for BSW students include sociology, criminal justice, gender studies, social justice, sustainability studies, or psychology.
+Complimentary minors for BSW students include criminal justice, sustainability studies, or psychology.
 Dual majors may be available by working with your academic advisor.

 A minor in the social services profession is also available and requires students to take 18 credits of social work specific course work.
-The social services profession minor is appropriate to pair with majors such as sociology, criminal justice, and/or psychology.
+The social services profession minor is appropriate to pair with majors such as criminal justice and/or psychology.